catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Will enabling / using this feature result in any new API calls?

-For Pods requiring CCI Driver the admission, container add and container removal operations will be handled via api call to external CCI Driver.
+For Pods requiring CCI Driver the admission, container add and container removal operations will be handled via API call to external CCI Driver.
 Remaining pods should be handled as before.

 ###### Will enabling / using this feature result in introducing new API types?